Just-In-Time Analytics, Semantic Binding, and the Rise of Virtual Knowledge Graph

 }

-Every binding family appears in a single graph pattern.
-The engine reformulates this into a SQL statement that — once unfolded — contains the four-table order join, the region-month aggregation, two role filters, and a self-join of employees.
-That generated SQL would be dozens of lines and genuinely unpleasant to write by hand.
-The SPARQL is twenty lines of plain concept traversal.
+The engine reformulates this into SQL containing the four-table order join, the region-month aggregation, two role filters, and a self-join — dozens of unpleasant lines.
+The SPARQL is twenty lines of concept traversal.
+And the result is unmistakably a graph:

 The common thread